bgoodwine/HDF5/docs/README.md

 * Reading and writing one frame within the video
 * Reading and writing the entire video

 To ensure the reading and writing operations were timed as independent operations, the file under test was closed and reopened between each read or write, and the chunk cache size was set to 0 bytes.
-The file was also reopened for each test; calling `close()` on a `h5py` is equivilant to a setting the close degree to [H5F_CLOSE_STRONG](https://docs.hdfgroup.org/hdf5/v1_12/group___f_a_p_l.html#title50), i.e. all open objects within the file, such as datasets or groups that were being written or read from, are also closed.
+The file was also reopened for each test; calling `close()` on a `h5py` is equivalent to a setting the close degree to [H5F_CLOSE_STRONG](https://docs.hdfgroup.org/hdf5/v1_12/group___f_a_p_l.html#title50), i.e. all open objects within the file, such as datasets or groups that were being written or read from, are also closed.
 ```python
 # test read time of one pixel
 # rdcc_nbytes = chunk cache size